iDesignRES/Tecnalia_Solar-Energy-Model/examples/README.md

-# iDesignRES Building Stock Energy Model - Examples
+# iDesignRES Models: Examples

+&nbsp;

 ## Authentication
 All the functions that the REST API exposes are JWT secured, so before executing a process, invoke the authentication function to obtain the security token.